 Duana’s top tips

-- Even watering, little and often, will help prevent fruit from splitting.
+- Watering evenly, little and often, will help prevent fruit from splitting.

 - Plant tomatoes with basil for a delicious combination.
 It’s also said to improve the flavour of the tomatoes as they grow.